Battle for the Planet of the Apes: Plot

 When Kolp's ragtag force launches their attack, Caesar orders the defenders to fall back.
 Finding Caesar lying among dozens of fallen apes, Kolp expresses his intention to personally kill him.
 The apes, however, are merely feigning death and launch a counterattack that captures most of the mutant humans.
 Kolp and his remaining forces try to escape, only to be slaughtered by Aldo's troops once they are out in the open.

 Aldo confronts Caesar about releasing the corralled local humans and orders the gorillas to kill them.
 When Caesar shields the humans and Aldo threatens him, Virgil, having learned the truth from MacDonald, reveals Aldo's role in Cornelius's death.
-Enraged with Aldo for breaking their most sacred law, "ape shall never kill ape", Caesar pursues him up a large tree, their confrontation resulting in Aldo falling to his death.
+Enraged with Aldo for breaking their most sacred law, "ape shall never kill ape", all the apes begin to angrily approach Aldo.
+Caesar pursues him up a large tree, their confrontation resulting in Aldo falling to his death.

-With Caesar realizing that apes are no different than their former human slaveowners, he agrees to MacDonald's request for humans to be treated as equals, co-existing in a new society.
+With Caesar now realizing that apes are no different than their former human slaveowners, he agrees to MacDonald's request for humans to be treated as equals, co-existing in a new society.
 They store their guns in the armory; Caesar and Virgil reluctantly explain to the armory's overseer, an orangutan named Mandemas, that they will still need their weapons for future conflicts and can only wait for the day when they will no longer need them.

 The scene returns to the Lawgiver, saying it has now been over 600 years since Caesar's death.
 His audience is revealed to be a group of young humans and apes, the Lawgiver noting that their society still waits for a day when their world will no longer need weapons, while they "wait with hope".
 A closeup of a statue of Caesar shows a single tear falling from one eye.